Applications for the Mobile Alarm.

 Seniors who have a history of falling or who suffer from vertigo

 The Mobile Alarm can protect you if you are away from your house in the garden or out walking.
-It also has a fall detection option that can turned on that sends text messages to 5 emergency contacts when a person suffers a fall.
+It also has a fall detection option that when turned on that sends text messages to up to 6 emergency contacts when a person suffers a fall.

 People suffering from dementia and are at risk of wandering